Do I really need a seal or shelter on my loading dock?

 The answer is 100% yes.
 You may not even notice the issues not having a seal or shelter is causing, but once you have one installed, the difference is astounding.
 Unsealed loading dock doors can be dangerous and cost you a ton of money.
 Every gap between the back of a trailer and your loading dock is wasting energy, costing you money, and allowing outdoor weather and elements to enter the facility which is ultimately very dangerous.

-Your solution to solving these problems is installing dock seals or shelters on your loading dock.
+Your solution to solving these problems and preventing harsh environments at the loading dock is installing dock seals or shelters.
 Goff’s dock seals and shelters provide a positive seal around the back of a trailer, leaving no room for dangerous outdoor elements.
 Furthermore, they help save on energy, increasing profitability in your facility.

 So, what’s the difference between a seal and a shelter you might ask?
 They both improve efficiency, safety and control climate at the loading dock, but here’s a little breakdown of each type: